AdaptivePerf/AdaptivePerf/README.md

 ### Gentoo-based virtual machine image with frame pointers
 Given the complexity of setting up a machine with a recent enough Linux kernel, frame pointers etc., we make available ready-to-use x86-64 Gentoo-based qcow2 images with AdaptivePerf set up.
 They're also configured for out-of-the-box reliable ```perf``` profiling, such as permanently-set profiling-related kernel parameters and ensuring that everything in the system is compiled with frame pointers.

-The images are denoted by commit tags and can be downloaded from https://cernbox.cern.ch/s/FalGlNqzsdj0K5P.
+The images are denoted by commit tags and can be downloaded from https://cernbox.cern.ch/s/FAzoFWvh2kzNtUx.
 They must be booted in the UEFI mode.

+### Container image
+To ease the deployment of AdaptivePerf, we also provide Docker and Apptainer/Singularity images based on Gentoo with all packages built with frame pointers. x86-64 only is available at the moment, with more architectures coming soon.

+#### Docker
+Please use ```gitlab-registry.cern.ch/adaptiveperf/adaptiveperf:latest```.
+The image will also become available in a non-CERN registry soon along with commit-based variants.

+#### Apptainer/Singularity
+The images are denoted by commit tags and can be downloaded from https://cernbox.cern.ch/s/XVwsHPOjvyb2YpU.

 ## How to use
 Before running AdaptivePerf for the first time, run ```sysctl kernel.perf_event_paranoid=-1```.
 Otherwise, the tool will refuse to run due to its inability to reliably obtain kernel stack traces.
 This is already done for the VM image.